11 Phenomenal Company Cultures With Key Takeaways

 What exactly is company culture?
 Contrary to popular belief, company culture is not about having a foosball table in the office.
 Perks are nice to have, but a company’s culture is more than that – it is the practices that reflect the company’s core values and nurture its team.
 For this reason, culture is the lifeblood of a company.

-A great company culture is no longer just an option.
+Great company culture is no longer just an option.
 It fosters trust and confidence in employees, which helps them deliver their best work – and in return boosts the company’s performance.
 Today’s workers consider culture as much as they consider salary and benefits.
-In fact, fantastic company culture is almost expected along with other traditional benefits.
+In fact, a fantastic company culture is almost expected along with other traditional benefits.

 Authentic cultures are unique.
 The culture that works for one company might not work for another.
 However, you can learn a lot from companies who are doing it right and get started on your own.